Still current at:

 In some city centres and resorts, thieves posing as police officers may approach tourists and ask to see their wallets for identification purposes.
 If this happens to you, establish that the officers are genuine and if necessary show some other form of ID.
 Genuine police officers don’t ask to see wallets or purses.

 In Spain in any emergency, call 112.
 To report a crime, including stolen property and lost or stolen passports, visit the nearest Policia Nacional, regional police (Ertzaintza in the Basque Country, Mossos d’Esquadra in Catalonia, and Policia Foral in Navarre) or Guardia Civil Station to file a police report (denuncia).
 While in Spain, you can also call a dedicated English-speaking police line on +34 90 210 2112.
 If you’ve had belongings stolen, you’ll need to keep the police report for insurance purposes.
 If your passport is lost or stolen, you’ll also need the report to apply for an emergency travel document from your nearest Consulate and to apply for a replacement passport when you return home.

-Personal attacks, including sexual assaults, are rare but they do occur, and are often carried out by other British nationals.
+Personal attacks, including sexual assaults, are rare but they do occur.
 Be alert to the possible use of ‘date rape’ and other drugs including ‘GHB’ and liquid ecstasy.
 Buy your own drinks and keep sight of them at all times to make sure they aren’t spiked.
 Alcohol and drugs can make you less vigilant, less in control and less aware of your environment.
-If you drink, know your limit – remember that drinks served in bars are often stronger than those in the UK.
+If you drink, know your limit – remember that drinks served in the bars are often stronger than those in the UK.
 Avoid splitting up from your friends, and don’t go off with people you don’t know.

 Passengers caught using unlicensed taxi services are liable for fines of up to 600€.
 Make sure you book your taxi or airport transfer through a licensed firm.